paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 (eee_4_3_1_10)=
 ## Specific stresses not considered in the mission profile

 Some of the stresses are not considered to the real level of influence that they can have in space applications compared to other applications.
-The failures due to ON / OFF cycles and due to radiations are classified as wear-out failures as they affect the degradation of the equipment.
+The failures due to ON / OFF cycles and due to radiations are classified as wear-out failures as they affect the {term}`degradation <Degradation>` of the equipment.

 (eee_4_3_1_11)=
 ## ON / OFF cycles

 The equipment is generally switched off when it is not used to limit as much as possible the consumption of energy.
 In the mission profile, the impact on EEE components of the frequent ON / OFF cycles is considered only by the thermal variations due to the self-heating of electronic equipment in the model.
 The influence of frequent switching on and switching off on the reliability of electronic equipment is not perfectly apprehended and not correctly considered.

-A transmitter of a Low Earth Orbit satellite being switched off when out of the scope of the reception stations can occur up to 100 000 times over the mission lifetime without having any failures.
+A transmitter of a Low Earth Orbit satellite being switched off when out of the scope of the reception stations can occur up to 100 000 times over the {term}`mission lifetime <Mission lifetime>` without having any failures.
 For this specific constraint, no potential impacts have been currently found with experience of In-Orbit Return.
 Consequently, the impact of these frequent ON / OFF cycles is considered as a wear-out phenomenon of EEE components and is discussed in {numref}`eee_4_6_5`.

 (eee_4_3_1_12)=
 ## Radiations